 What have you overheard at the airport lately?
 Eavesdropping on other people’s conversations is not nice, I’m sure your mother told you so.
-But airports are full of conversations and interesting scenes and if you live the expat life and spend lots of time in airports, how do you avoid hearing what other people are talking about?
+But airports are full of conversations and interesting scenes and if you live the expat life and spend lots of time in airports, how do you avoid overhearing what other people are talking about?
 I, Miss Footloose, have not been able to find a solution for this problem.
 So when at times I hear fascinating diatribes and discourses, such as in this earlier post, I

 try not to feel guilty simply enjoy them.
-Here, for your possible entertainment, another little scene I witnessed a few years ago at Zvartnots Airport in Yerevan, Armenia, a country buried in the Caucasus Mountains, where I happily lived the expat life for 6 years.
+Here, for your possible entertainment, a little scene I once witnessed at Zvartnots Airport in Yerevan, Armenia, a country buried in the Caucasus Mountains, where I happily lived the expat life for 6 years.

 Real food?
 I’m thinking.
 They’ve suffered from a lack of real food here?
 This is Armenia, not the land of processed much.
 The markets in the summer overflow with fruits plucked fresh from the trees and most meat is carved fresh from various animal carcasses.
-Wonderful bread of various kinds is available everywhere, fresh all day long.
+Wonderful bread of all kinds is available everywhere, fresh all day long.

-“Well,” she says, catching herself, “I mean, you know, the food is good, but it’s all so fat!
+“Well,” Miss Real Food says, catching herself, “I mean, you know, the food is good, but it’s all so fat!
 That barbecued meat is so fatty!”

 Miss Real Food says she’s going to get some coffee.
 Her friends decline her offer to bring some back for them, and she wanders off to the coffee shop.
 She returns some time later, carrying a cup of java and a paper plate with an American-style doughnut on it, sticky white with powdered sugar.